Silverfeelin/Starbound-StoredOutfits/README.md

 * Storage of entire cosmetic outfits in an item.
 * Swapping outfits with one click while holding the item.
- * The used item will be consumed, to prevent duplication.
  * The currently equipped outfit will be stored in a new outfit item.
 * RC4 encryption on item data, to prevent outfit theft.
  * Using an outfit with an invalid encryption key will destroy (consume) the item.